 Holton-Arms offers a diversified college preparatory curriculum for Upper School students.
 The program is carefully designed to provide the necessary academic foundation as a student moves from Grade 9 to Grade 12.
 At each grade level, girls may choose from an increasing variety of opportunities, designing their programs to meet individual needs, abilities, and interests.

-In 2014, Holton established the Global Scholar designation for students with an interest in global issues and international affairs.
-Upper School students may take a specialized global curriculum including four years of world language study, the Global Issues and Perspectives course, participation in a Holton Junior Journey, and completion of a capstone Senior Project focusing on one or more of the U.N's Sustainable Development Goals.
+In 2014, Holton established the Global Scholar honors designation for students with an interest in global issues and international affairs.
+Upper School students interested in this program take a specialized global curriculum, including four years of world language study, the Global Issues and Perspectives course, participation in a Holton Junior Journey, and completion of a capstone Senior Project focusing on one or more of the U.N's Sustainable Development Goals.

 Learn more about the program requirements.

 Students seeking to earn Holton credit for a One Schoolhouse class must seek permission in advance from the Upper School Director, who will review such requests with the Class Dean, advisor, and, where applicable, the Learning Specialist.
 If the course is approved, grades and credits from the One Schoolhouse class will be recorded on the student’s Holton-Arms transcript.
 However, grades earned in a One Schoolhouse class are not included in the student’s Holton-Arms GPA.
 For further information about One Schoolhouse classes, such as how to register and payment requirements, see the Upper School Director or the Grade 11 Class Dean.

-Holton’s Science Research Program, now over ten years old, gives students the opportunity to practice genuine science in a professional lab.
+Holton’s Science Research Program, now over 10 years old, gives students the opportunity to practice genuine science in a professional lab.
 This opportunity expanded into a formal relationship with the George Washington University School of Engineering in 2013.
 George Washington guarantees a certain number of internships for interested Holton students.
 Partners also include the Uniformed Services University of Health Sciences (USUHS), the University of Maryland, and Georgetown University.

 During the month of May, each senior undertakes a Senior Project.
 Some explore possible future careers; others select social service work or creative pursuits; all find in the experience an impetus to learn and grow.